 Learning Resource Centre

 The Learning Resource Centre at Lord Grey Academy provides a welcoming, attractive and stimulating environment for independent learning and recreational reading.

 By providing a range of resources, and with the expertise of our staff team, we are able to help students to develop their information literacy skills; and by encouraging students to take responsibility for their own learning, we are able to promote the development of lifelong skills.

-We encourage students to read by guiding them to the books that are just right for them and rewarding their progress with praise, certificates, House Points and Star Rewards.
+We encourage students to read by guiding them to the books that are just right for them and rewarding their progress with praise, certificates, House Points and Principal Awards.
 By supporting reading practice in this way we increase motivation and enjoyment, which leads to greater enthusiasm for reading.

 Year 7 and Year 8 students have library lessons with their English teacher.
 In these lessons, they are taught how to access the library catalogue, how to select appropriate books, how to identify themes and characterisation in books and how to fact find in reference books.
 They are taught about genre as well.